 The main focus of our research group is the development of malaria vaccines.
 Currently, the treatments and ways of preventing P. vivax malaria are inadequate and there is a great need for a safe and effective vaccine.
 At present, there are no approved vaccines for P. vivax malaria.
 Ultimately, in order to test whether a potential new vaccine works, we need to be able to "challenge" vaccinated volunteers with P. vivax malaria infection, after they have been vaccinated.
 We can do this by deliberately infecting vaccinated volunteers, then observing to see if they have been protected from malaria or develop symptoms more slowly compared to volunteers who did not receive the vaccine.
-At the same time, we can take blood at regular intervals to measuring the parasite growth in their blood and analyse the immune response.

-One way of infecting volunteers is by administering a very small transfusion of malaria infected blood, collected from a person who has been infected by mosquito bite.
+One way of challenging volunteers is by administering a very small transfusion of malaria infected blood, collected from a person who has been infected by mosquito bite.
+As we are infecting volunteers directly into the blood, this is sometimes called a blood-stage malaria challenge.
 There is a large amount of experience of safely infecting people in this way with the commonest type of malaria, P. falciparum.
-Previously, within Europe, there was no source or "bank" of blood that could be used to infect people with P. vivax malaria.
-In a recent study at Oxford, we have created a new bank of P. vivax malaria infected blood.
-The purpose of this study is to test this "blood bank" for the first time to see if healthy volunteers can be safely infected with P. vivax malaria.
-This will allow us to infect or "challenge" volunteers using the same source of infected blood in future, to test new potential vaccines.
-Infecting volunteers in this way can also help us develop our understanding of the infection and the body's immune responses to it.
+Previously, within Europe, previously there was no source or "bank" of blood that could be used to infect people with P. vivax malaria.
+In a recent study at Oxford, we created a new bank of P. vivax malaria infected blood.

+In this study, we aim to establish that this new blood bank can be used to safely infect volunteers with P. vivax malaria.
+By doing so, we can then use the same method in future trials testing new malaria vaccines.
+At the same time, we also aim to understand more about the body's immune responses to malaria infection by blood-stage challenge, and about any effects of repeated challenges.